TITLE 86: REVENUE

 Section 150.802 Trade Show Appearances

-1) The retailer attends no more than 2 Illinois trade shows during any calendar year.
+1) The retailer attends no more than 2 Illinois trade shows during the preceding 12-month period.

-2) The retailer is physically present at those 2 Illinois trade shows for an aggregate total of no more than 8 days during any calendar year.
+2) The retailer is physically present at those 2 Illinois trade shows for an aggregate total of no more than 8 days during the preceding 12-month period.
 For purposes of calculating the 8 days, the Department will apply the following criteria:

 B) It does not matter whether the retailer has one representative at the Illinois trade show or more than one representative at the Illinois trade show.
 In both situations, each day of the trade show only counts as one of the 8 days.

 C) Any portion of a day that a retailer is physically present at an Illinois trade show counts as a whole day.
 For example, if the only representative at the trade show leaves the trade show after one hour, that hour counts as a whole day.

 D) Days spent setting up displays prior to a trade show and days spent tearing down displays after a trade show do not count toward the 8 days.

 3) Combined gross receipts from sales made subject to Retailers' Occupation Tax at all Illinois trade shows during the preceding 12-month period do not exceed $10,000 (see subsection (f)).

 d) For purposes of this Section, a representative need not be an agent.
 It does not matter that a representative may engage in business on his or her own account in other transactions, nor that he or she may act as a representative for other persons in other transactions.
 Similarly, it does not matter that a representative is not an employee but is an independent contractor acting as a representative.
 The term "representative" is broader than the term "employee" and includes anyone acting under the seller's authority.